-The main objective of the Genetic Cancer Susceptibility Group's (GCS's) research interests is to investigate the influence of germline genetic factors on cancer etiology: to identify the genes involved, the mechanisms by which susceptibility alleles exert their effect, and how they interact with environmental factors.
-GCS uses a variety of study designs, including both familial and case-control studies, and has a major focus on the incorporation of data derived from advanced genomic and bioinformatics techniques into the genetic analysis.
+The main objective of GCS's research interests is to investigate the influence of genetic variation on cancer etiology: to identify the genes involved, the mechanisms by which genetic variants exert their effect, and how they interact with environmental factors.
+To achieve this, GCS scientists with backgrounds in genetics, genomics, bioinformatics, and pathology work together to develop innovative genomics-based study designs.
+The objective of GCS is therefore to develop multidisciplinary genomic applications, including:

 Current Research Topics:

 - 1. Identify the genes involved in lung cancer susceptibility: GCS is using exome sequencing-based approaches and very large imputation-based genome-wide association studies (GWAS) to investigate genetic susceptibility to lung cancer.
 GCS also studies the lung tumours that arise in patients who have inherited lung cancer susceptibility alleles, to explore the impact that genetic susceptibility has on the subsequent tumour phenotype (supported by the United States National Cancer Institute [NCI], the French Institut National du Cancer [INCa], and France Génomique).
 GCS has similar interests in other types of cancer, particularly lymphomas.

 - 2. Explore the mechanisms by which genetic variants influence the carcinogenic process: Nasopharyngeal cancer is common in southern and eastern Asia, whereas it is relatively rare in Europe and North America.
 It has been linked with genetic susceptibility, consumption of salted fish (and nitrosamines), and exposure to Epstein–Barr virus (EBV).
 This project aims to investigate how these three factors interact to influence the carcinogenic process (supported by the World Cancer Research Fund).